-In 2000, Marco and his dad, Augusto, started the planning of a pen to celebrate the 50th anniversary of the Novelli Pen & Pipe Store.
-The resulting pen, the Augusta, came from two concepts.
-Marco liked a pen Montegrappa had created, the Reminiscence.
-It has the faceted body with eight sides.
-Augusto liked a blue and bronze celluloid used in one of the original Waterman Patrician Pens released in the 1920s.
+In 2000, Marco and his dad, Augusto, started the planning of a pen to celebrate the 50th anniversary of the thier store, Novelli Pen & Pipe.
+The resulting pen, the Augusta had two main influences.
+Marco liked a pen Montegrappa had created, the Reminiscence, with a eight-side faceted body.
+Augusto liked a blue and bronze celluloid that was once used in one of the original Waterman Patrician pens released in the 1920s.

-I first met Augusto in 1997.
-He wrote me with a great offer: come to Rome and he would take my wife Karen and myself to lunch!
+Karen and I first met Augusto in 1997.
+He wrote with a great offer: come to Rome and he would take Karen and I out to lunch.
 Why not!
 We enjoyed meeting him and he showed us the extensive collection of pens at the Novelli store.
 At that time, the store was actually located across the street from its present location.
-It was smaller, and I remember very well Augusto bringing tray and tray of pens from the back room.
+It was smaller, and I remember Augusto bringing tray after tray of pens from the back room.
 Of all the pens we say, we ended leaving the store with the Waterman Etoile Man 100 in sterling silver.
+We may have seen his son Marco, was working in the office upstairs accessed by a ladder from the store.

-The next time we were in Rome was in 2001, we received the sad news that Augusto had passed away.
-Marco, his son, showed us many pens, including the Augusta pen.
-A Limited Edition of 300 fountain pens.
+We returned to Rome in 2001 and received the sad news that Augusto had passed away.
+Marco, showed us many pens, including the Visconti Novelli Augusta pen.
+A Limited Edition, 300 fountain pens.
 I did not select the pen at that time, and I ways regretted that decision.
-Over the following years I would see one become available from time to time on e-bay, but I was never able to get the pen withthe nib I wanted.
+Over the following years I would see one become available from time to time on e-bay, but I was never able to get the pen with the nib I wanted.

-On our 2015 stay in Rome, Marco showed me a new release of the pen.
-Visconti had asked if he wanted to use of the remain celluloid.
-It was no longer available.
+On our 2015 visit to Rome, Marco showed me a new release of the pen.
+Visconti had asked if he wanted to use of the remaining stock of celluloid they had.
 I quickly made the decision to acquire the Augusta pens.
-The pen was produced in two versions.
-Celluloid with 24K gold trim of which 300 pens were produced, and celluloid with sterling silver rhodium plated trim, of which four were created.
+The pen produced in the original stunning celluloid was produced in two versions.
+One version had 24K gold trim.
+There were 300 pens produced.
+Some of this run were made available to pen stores outside of Italy.
+A second version was produced with sterling silver rhodium plated trim, and only four were created.
+Sterling silver and celluloid is a draw to me, and I have pen IV or IV.

-The pen has an incredibly smooth 23kt gold palladium nib, I ordered a pen with a Broad width, and it lays a solid line of ink on the paper.
+The pen has an incredibly smooth 23kt gold palladium nib.
+My pen has a Broad width, and it lays a solid line of ink on the paper.

 Novelli Augusta